Clumsy-Coder/dotfiles/README.md

 # Why create this repo
 When a user is setting up their new unix machine, they end up manually add configs to their liking.

-Instead of repeatidly manualy set the machine, Have a scripts do it for.
+Instead of repeatedly manually set the machine, Have a scripts do it for.
 Better yet, fork your own version.

 This can be especially annoying when setting up a workstation, where all the machines must have the same config.
-Ex: terminal config, enviornment variables set right, aliases to set that a company would use.
+Ex: terminal config, environment variables set right, aliases to set that a company would use.

 # What do I do with this
 Clone or fork the repo.